billmei/taskaway/README.md

 taskaway
 ========

-A calendar-based to-do list and tasks manager
+A calendar-based to-do list and tasks manager written in Flask